terrapower/armi/doc/developer/standards_and_practices.rst

 Any reactor state information that is created by an ``Interface`` should be stored in the ARMI data model.
 The goal is that given minimal information (i.e. case settings and blueprints) ARMI should be able to load an entire reactor simulation from a given database.
-If you add state data to your modeling that isn't stored in the reactor, or add new input files, you will break this paradigm and make everyone's life just a little harder.
+If you add state data to your modeling that isn't stored in the reactor, or add new input files, you will break this paradigm and make everyone's life just a little bit harder.

 Input files
 ===========
-ARMI developers **shall** use one of the following well defined, Python supported, input file formats.
+ARMI developers **shall** use one of the following well-defined, Python-supported, input file formats.

 .json
     JSON files are used for a variety of data-object representations.
 There are some limitations of JSON, in that it does not easily support comments.
 JSON is also very strict.

 .yaml
     YAML files are like JSON files but can have comments in them.

 Address the pylint warnings
 ===========================
-Our code review system and IDEs integrate with the automatic code checker, pylint.
-Any new code you add to the code base must have zero pylint warnings or errors.
+Our pull request system integrates with the automatic code checker, pylint.
+Any new code you add must have zero pylint warnings or errors.

 General do's and don'ts
 =======================